-Appearance: very fine, white powder which creaks when pressed between the fingers.
+Appearance: very fine, white or almost white powder which creaks when pressed between the fingers.

 Solubility: practically insoluble in cold water and in alcohol.
 Wheat starch does not contain starch grains of any other origin.
 It may contain a minute quantity, if any, of tissue fragments of the original plant.